Jeff Bezos says will pass baton to new Amazon CEO on July 5

-NEW YORK (AP) — Amazon founder Jeff Bezos has picked a date to step down as CEO.
+NEW YORK — Amazon founder Jeff Bezos has picked a date to step down as CEO.

 Bezos, who grew Amazon from an internet bookstore to an online shopping behemoth, said Wednesday that Amazon executive Andy Jassy will take over the CEO role on July 5.